Equivariant Test-Time Training with Operator Sketching for Imaging Inverse Problems: Numerical Experiments

-To gain deeper understanding, we proceed by comparing convergence speeds and efficiency of these two fine-tuning strategies.
-As shown in Figure~\ref{fig:mri-bna}, under the early stopping strategy, the BatchNorm-only (BN) scheme converges more rapidly than the Network Adaptation (NA) scheme, although NA ultimately yields superior reconstruction results.
-Additionally, both NA and BN schemes demonstrate robustness to the sketching operation, as evidenced in Figure~\ref{fig:mri-bna}.
+To gain a deeper understanding, we proceed by comparing the convergence speeds and efficiency of these two test-time training strategies.
+As shown in Figure~\ref{fig:mri-bna}, the {TTT-BN-EI} scheme converges more rapidly than the {TTT-EI} scheme, although TTT-EI ultimately yields better reconstruction results.
+Furthermore, both the TTT-EI and TTT-BN-EI schemes demonstrate robustness to the sketching operation, as evidenced in Figure~\ref{fig:mri-bna}.
+Table~\ref{tab: NA v.s.
+BN-mri} summarizes the comparative results of the two test-time training strategies under noisy conditions with $\sigma = 0.005$.
+Furthermore, the TTT-BN-EI scheme achieves this with a notable reduction in the number of trainable parameters.

-We further evaluated the performance of the two fine-tuning schemes, Network Adaptation (NA) and BatchNorm-only (BN), across varying noise levels, as shown in Figure~\ref{fig:mri-NA-BN-EI-DIP} and Table~\ref{tab:noise-mri}.
+We further evaluated the performance of the two Test Time Training schemes, TTT-EI and TTT-BN-EI, on varying noise levels, as shown in Figure~\ref{fig:mri-NA-BN-EI-DIP} and Table~\ref{tab:noise-mri}.
 The results indicate that the performance of both methods gradually declines as the noise level increases.
-Notably, both approaches present robustness to the sketching operation at different noise levels.
+In particular, both approaches present robustness to the sketching operation at different noise levels.